 Virtual reality fitness is an obvious one, and one that probably gets the most intention.
 Being a little bit more specific, Virtual Reality is a very powerful tool for movement.
 If you’re anything like me, then you probably spend way too much time seated.
 We drive to work seated, do our 9-5 seated, then come home and play video games, seated.
 Sometimes I even get food delivered to my door, SEATED.
 So if you get your favourite hobby going from being on the couch to slicing through boxes like a Jedi or ducking and dodging under bullets with your best John Wick impersonation, then you will be off to a good start.

 If you really want to make a big difference with your caloric output then rhythm, boxing or even the fully fledged fitness apps are going to get the most done here.
-We have a top 10 VR fitness Games list to get you started.
+Here is a list of the best VR fitness Games to get you started.

 One of the reasons VR fitness is so powerful is because of your time perception.
 Have you ever been punishing yourself on a treadmill for what feels like to be eternity but then you look down at the timer and it reads 5 minutes.
 That doesn’t happen in VR.
 VR absolutely breaks your time perception, so pick up your favorite rhythm game with some custom songs or just something you enjoy playing and get to work.